jackledead/jackledead_armory/README.md

 Vepr: The Vepr is a Ukrainian-made bullpup rifle that is based on the AK-74 design.
 It is a rugged and reliable firearm that is often used by Ukrainian military and law enforcement units.

-Fort-224: While not exclusively Ukrainian, the Fort-224 is manufactured in Ukraine under license from the Israeli company IWI.
+Fort-224 rifle: While not exclusively Ukrainian, the Fort-224 is manufactured in Ukraine under license from the Israeli company IWI.
 It is a variant of the Tavor x95.
 It is a versatile and compact rifle that is used by Ukrainian special forces and other military units.

 Zbroyar Z-15: The Zbroyar Z-15 is a precision rifle that is made in Ukraine.
 It is designed for long-range shooting and is often used by Ukrainian hunters and sport shooters.